 - Courses that have not already been taught in a Poorvu Center space.

 Timing and notification:

-For fall semester courses: submit your classroom request for the Poorvu Center, Wtason, or TEAL by June 30.
-We will notify instructors of assignments in the Poorvu Center, Watson, or TEAL by mid-July.
+For fall semester courses: submit your classroom request for the Poorvu Center, Watson, or TEAL by mid-July.
+We will notify instructors of assignments in the Poorvu Center, Watson, or TEAL by mid-August.
 Requests that arrive later will be considered within two weeks after receipt, if capacity allows.

-For spring semester courses: submit your classroom request by the second week in November.
-We will notify instructors of assignments in the Poorvu Center, Watson, or TEAL following November recess.
+For spring semester courses: submit your classroom request by Thanksgiving.
+We will notify instructors of assignments in the Poorvu Center, Watson, or TEAL by mid-December.
 Requests that arrive later will be considered within two weeks after receipt, if capacity allows.

-For one-time or short-term use of spaces: submit your request two weeks before your class session.
+For one-time or short-term use of spaces: submit your request at least one full week before your class session.
 We will review requests with our internal space planning committee to assess availability and support capacity.